Can you spare a few minutes?

 It is long, but don’t be put off.
 You could try reading through the whole thing once and then refer back to key headings to find the sections that are most relevant to you.

 We do not explain how to apply to the court for a financial order.
-If you need to do this we have another guide that explains the process: How to apply for a financial order without the help of a lawyer at: Apply for a financial order without the help of a lawyer.
+If you need to do this we have another guide that explains the process: How to apply for a financial order without the help of a lawyer.

 We do not deal in detail with child maintenance.
 Visit Child Maintenance Options: Child Maintenance Options for information about child maintenance and a calculator to help you work out how much maintenance you should get or pay.